traviixxx/Mag-demo/README.md

-When run in a Kubernetes environment we expect `cert-manager` to be present and the ingress object should contain all annotations necessary for the cert manager to issue certificates with Let's Encrypt.
+When run in a Kubernetes environment we expect `cert-manager` to be present and the ingress object should contain all annotations necessary for the cert manager to issue certificates with eg. Let's Encrypt.

 You have to first specify the host names you want certificates for and uncomment the annotation used by cert-manager to auto-issue certificates from Let's encrypt: